aritzLizoain/CNN-Image-Segmentation/README.md

 If you use this code in a publicly available project, please post an issue or create a pull request and your project link will be added here.

-## 7. Versioning NEEDS TO BE UPDATED
+## :egg: :hatching_chick: :hatched_chick: 7.
+Versioning NEEDS TO BE UPDATED

 * First release: [1.0 CNN on simulated images](https://github.com/aritzLizoain/Image-segmentation/releases/tag/v1.0).